Best Things to Do in Ho Chi Minh City: A Complete Travel Guide

 What sites can be combined with a visit to Ho Chi Minh City?

-Going back towards the Cambodian border, we reach the Cao Dai temple in the town of Tay Ninh, located approximately 95 km west of Ho Chi Minh City.
-It takes about 2 hours to get there by car or motorbike.
+The Cao Dai temple sits in Tay Ninh, about 95 km west of Ho Chi Minh City and roughly 2 hours by car or motorbike.

 Cai Rang floating market in the Mekong Delta